 - Increasing income from employment

-We believe that if we work together to focus our efforts in these areas, we will make a real difference to increasing family incomes and reducing the known detrimental impacts that poverty can have on a child's health, social wellbeing and educational achievement.
+We believe that if we work together to align our resources in these areas, we will make a real difference to increasing family incomes and reducing the known detrimental impacts that poverty can have on a child’s health, social wellbeing and educational achievement